Once you have cast on your first stitches, you will be ready to begin your first knit stitch row.

 An Easy Free Knitting Pattern from Liz @PurlsAndPixels

 My Beginner Knit Scarf Free Easy Knitting Pattern is a great place to start to learn knitting.
-Below are two patterns.
+Below are three patterns.
 One is for an extra wide scarf – 9 inches in width.
 The second is for a standard size scarf – 7 inches in width.
+Plus, find my free mini ornament scarf knitting pattern (great for toys, decorations, or just knitting practice)!

 Whether you are an absolute beginner, or you are trying to master knitting tension, this is a great way to improve your knit stitch.
 Remember to try and keep all your loops on the needles evenly and tightly, but not so tightly that they don’t slide down the needles.
 You want to be able to insert your needle into them when you try to knit the next row, so try to find a balance between too tight and too loose.